ArcFramework/arcframework.github.io/installation.md

 # Installation

-You can install the plugin in two ways:
+You can install the framework in two ways:

 1. [Via the installer](#installer)
 2. [Via git](#installation-via-git)